 KPSAHS has a Building Emergency Response Team (BERT) to provide support and coordination in the event of a crisis.
-The goals of this team include, but are not limited to:
+The goals of this team include the following:

-- Assistance in protection of lives and property. - Ensure the KPSAHS community is efficiently and effectively served in a time of crisis - Assist in effective communication among KPSAHS staff and students. - Support community members who may be negatively impacted by a crisis. - Continually monitor conditions and report changes. - Once a crisis is over, evaluate procedures in order to achieve continuous improvement.
+- assistance in protection of lives and property - ensure the KPSAHS community is efficiently and effectively served in a time of crisis - assist in effective communication among KPSAHS staff and students - support community members who may be negatively impacted by a crisis - continually monitor conditions and report changes - once a crisis is over, evaluate procedures in order to achieve continuous improvement

 Members of BERT and their responsibilities are assigned in advance.
-BERT is coordinated by the Facilities Operations Manager, who is in direct contact with school administration.
+BERT is coordinated by the facilities operations manager, who is in direct contact with school administration.